Juniors 4 of 4

 Royston Hockey Club has a designated Welfare Officer.
 It is this person's responsibility to ensure that the policies listed above are implemented correctly and that the correct levels of safeguarding training have been carried out.
 If you have any concerns at all surround welfare, safeguarding or child protection within the club, please contact the Welfare Officer.

-The Welfare Officer for the 2021/2022 season is: John Gourd
+The Welfare Officer for the 2024/2025 season is: Emily Farrow

 Email: welfare@roystonhockey.co.uk